 KPI - Key Performance Indicator

-MEAT - Most Economically Advantageous Tender
+MAT - Most Advantageous Tender

 PCR - Public Contract Regulations